Pentagon chief: al-Qaida may seek comeback in Afghanistan

 KUWAIT CITY (AP) — U.S. Defense Secretary Lloyd Austin said Thursday the al-Qaida extremist group that used Afghanistan as a staging base to attack United States 20 years ago may attempt to regenerate there following an American withdrawal that has left the Taliban in power.

-“That’s the nature of the organization,” he told a small group of reporters in Kuwait City at the conclusion of a four-day tour of Persian Gulf states.
+Austin spoke to a small group of reporters in Kuwait City at the conclusion of a four-day tour of Persian Gulf states.
 He said the United States is prepared to prevent an al-Qaida comeback in Afghanistan that would threaten the United States.

+“The whole community is kind of watching to see what happens and whether or not al-Qaida has the ability to regenerate in Afghanistan,” he said.
+“The nature of al-Qaida and (the Islamic State group) is they will always attempt to find space to grow and regenerate, whether it’s there, whether it’s in Somalia, or whether it’s in any other ungoverned space.
+I think that’s the nature of the organization.”

 The Taliban had provided al-Qaida with sanctuary while it ruled Afghanistan from 1996 to 2001.
 The U.S. invaded and overthrew the Taliban after it refused to turn over al-Qaida leaders following the Sept.
 11, 2001 attack on the United States.
 During the course of the 20-year U.S. war, al-Qaida was vastly diminished, but questions have arisen about its future prospects with the Taliban back in Kabul.